Boosted fission weapon

-A boosted fission weapon usually refers to a type of nuclear bomb that uses a small amount of fusion fuel to increase the rate, and thus yield, of a fission reaction.
-The fast fusion neutrons released by the fusion reactions add to the fast neutrons released due to fission, allowing for more neutron-induced fission reactions to take place.
+A boosted fission weapon is a type of nuclear weapon that makes use of a small amount of fusion fuel to increase the rate, and thus yield, of a nuclear fission reaction.
+The fast neutrons released by the fusion reactions add to the fast neutrons released by the fission reactions, allowing for more neutron-induced fission reactions to take place.
 The rate of fission is thereby greatly increased such that much more of the fissile material undergoes fission before the core explosively disassembles.
+The fuel is commonly a 50-50 deuterium-tritium gas mixture.
 The fusion process itself adds only a small amount of energy to the process, perhaps 1%.
-The fuel is commonly a 50-50 deuterium-tritium gas mixture, although lithium-6-deuteride has also been tested.

-The alternative meaning is an obsolete type of single-stage nuclear bomb that uses thermonuclear fusion on a large scale to create fast neutrons that can cause fission in depleted uranium, but which is not a two-stage hydrogen bomb.
-This type of bomb was referred to by Edward Teller as "Alarm Clock", and by Andrei Sakharov as "Sloika" or "Layer Cake" (Teller and Sakharov developed the idea independently, as far as is known).

-Terminology

-The terms "thermonuclear", "fusion" and "hydrogen" bombs or weapons, primarily refer to multi-stage weapons of the Teller-Ulam design.
-This is despite most of multi-stage weapon yield deriving from fission, and despite boosted fission weapon usage of thermonuclear reactions between hydrogen isotopes.
-The term "fusion boosting" and "tritium boosting" are also used, although an equal amount of deuterium is always required.

-Development

-Diagram of the Swan, a 1956 boosted fission weapon design.

-The idea of boosting was originally developed between late 1947 and late 1949 at Los Alamos.
 The primary benefit of boosting is further miniaturization of nuclear weapons as it reduces the minimum inertial confinement time required for a supercritical nuclear explosion by providing a sudden influx of fast neutrons before the critical mass would blow itself apart.
-This would eliminate the need for an aluminum pusher and uranium tamper and the explosives needed to push them and the fissile material into a supercritical state.
 While the bulky Fat Man had a diameter of 5 feet and required 3 tons of high explosives for implosion, a boosted fission primary can be fitted on a small nuclear warhead (such as the W88) to ignite the thermonuclear secondary.

+The idea of boosting was originally developed between late 1947 and late 1949 at Los Alamos National Laboratory.
+It was boosting, mainly, that was responsible for the 100-fold increase in the efficiency of fission weapons between 1947 and 1971.